 Resetting your BIOS sets it back to its previous configurations.
-This can often fix a lot of different issues, and is something you can try if your Dell monitor will not turn on.
+This can often fix a lot of different issues.

-Next, remove the CMOS battery from the motherboard.
-Hold down the power button to drain all excess remaining power.
+Next, pop out the battery and hold down the power button to drain all excess remaining power from the device.
 After about a minute, reinsert the CMOS battery back into your PC.

 Finally, reboot your computer and check to see if your display is working.

-If your Dell monitor won’t turn on, follow these 11 troubleshooting steps and be back up and running in no time!
+If you encounter your Dell monitor not turning on, follow these 11 troubleshooting steps:

 - Confirm monitor is ‘actually’ ON